 If mum is feeling too unwell to look after baby then her milk can be expressed and given to baby by someone else: they should remember to pace feed by sitting your baby upright during a feed, and holding the bottle at an almost horizontal angle so the milk only comes out when your baby sucks.
 When baby looks sleepy, stops sucking or moves their head away, they are saying they have had enough.

 If baby is not exclusively breastfed at present, please also see the formula feeding info sheet.

-We know that breastmilk is likely to be part of baby’s best defence against the virus, if they do contract it; and we know that there are currently shortages of alternative milks for baby, so we hope that this information sheet on breastfeeding support will be useful.
+We know that breastmilk is likely to be part of baby’s best defence against the virus, if they do contract it; and we know that there have been store shortages of alternative milks for baby, so we hope that this information sheet on breastfeeding support will be useful.

 If you would like to access some quality breastfeeding support – or simply have a question – there are some resources below which may be useful during this time, as face to face support groups are closing and families are living in isolation.
 National information is below and LOCAL SUPPORT in Lancashire & South Cumbria, via the link.

 Breastfeeding Yummy Mummies – for fully evidence based information and support, administrated by a team of qualified breastfeeding peer supporters, health visitors, midwives and IBCLC – contains over 47,000 mothers

 Breastfeeding Twins and Triplets UK– for families of multiples, administrated by IBCLC / ABM BFC

 The Breastfeeding Network Drugs in Breastmilk service for information on medication or medical conditions and breastfeeding – see range of useful factsheets written by pharmacist Dr Wendy Jones MBE.